icinganalysis/icinganalysis.github.io/content/ads4.md

 ![Typical Ice Formations](images/ads4/von Glahn Figure 11.png)

-Perhaps surprisingly, this is one of the few images of ice from all of the NACA icing publications.
+Perhaps surprisingly, this is one of the few images of ice from all of the NACA icing publications that we have seen so far.

 >Equations and methods of determining ice shapes on unprotected airframe components are shown.